SEELab/git_help/README.md

 **Github** = an set of interfaces (on the web and your computer) that facilitate project management via Git.
 You can access much of the power of Git via Github.

+You should be able to get the jist of Git by using Github.
+Explore the files in this repository and try changing files.
+Remember to "commit" (see below) your changes that you make!

 *Terminology*
 - Repository = a project and associated files from Git
 - Cloning = copying a repository from one computer (usually a server) to another